-The brigade helped cut off the retreat of Union General Milroy’s army from Winchester, turning it into a rout and comletly destroying his army.
+The brigade helped cut off the retreat of Union General Milroy’s army from Winchester, turning it into a rout and destroying Milroy’s command.

 The regiment was commanded by Major Andrew Brady and brought 186 men to the field.
 It lost 3 men killed, 35 wounded and an unknown number of missing or captured.

 Early’s Shenandoah Valley Campaign